-Assistant of Alkatraz Gallery, Ana Grobler (1976) is an academic painter and had completed her master’s degree of Video Art at the Academy Of Fine Arts And Design in Ljubljana.
+From 2018 an art director of Alkatraz Gallery, Ana Grobler (1976) is an academic painter and had completed her master’s degree of Video Art at the Academy Of Fine Arts And Design in Ljubljana.
 She assists setting up exhibitions at Alkatraz Gallery and takes care of the art gallery’s graphic and visual communication.
 She is in charge of the visual program of Red Dawns – International Feminist And Queer Festival.

-Former volunteer of European Voluntary Service of KUD Mreža, Sebastian Krawczyk (1980) is now mostly associated with Metelkova mesto’s multimedia support.
+Former volunteer of European Voluntary Service of KUD Mreža, Sebastian Krawczyk (1980) is now mostly associated with Metelkova’s multimedia support.
 As a sociologist, translator and expert of Slavic languages, he assists the daily work of Alkatraz Gallery, helps organizing art exhibitions, and he is in charge of documenting the gallery’s activities.

 Danijela Zajc (1985) is a real handy-woman for everything from theory to practice.
 She gives technical support at Alkatraz Gallery.
-She is member of the program team of Red Dawns – International Feminist And Queer Festival, and co-founder of the annual Reciklart Festival.
+She is member of the program team of Red Dawns – International Feminist And Queer Festival, and co-founder of the annual Reciklart festival.
 She majored in Sociology Of Culture And Pedagogics at the Faculty Of Arts, University Of Ljubljana.

 Anabel Karolyn Černohorski (1991) graduated Art History at the Faculty Of Arts, University Of Ljubljana in 2013.
 Currently she is completing her studies at the Department Of Art History.
 Since 2013, she works at Alkatraz Gallery where she curates and co-curates art exhibitions.
 Since 2014, she is co-curator and member of the Artistic Committee of Night display gallery Pešak.